SixiS/http_upload_bug/README.md

 Ruby version: 2.2.3

-This repo is for reproducing an error "IOError: uninitialized stream" when passing HTTP Uploaded Files to a model in serialized params.
+This repo is for reproducing an error "IOError: uninitialized stream" when passing `ActionDispatch::Http::UploadedFile` to a model in serialized params.
 The error happens in Rails 4.2, but works in 4.1

 To reproduce the error: